 Daniel Klingerman graduated from BU with a degree in accounting and a minor in economics.
 He owns and operates the Liberty Group, a private equity holding and investment company with his primary focus geared towards the acquisition, development and financing of hotels, restaurants and commercial ventures.
 Klingerman is also involved in many nonprofit organizations, local boards, and committees focusing on economic growth and job creation.
 Klingerman currently holds board seats on various nonprofits such as the UPMC Susquehanna Health System, and The First Community Foundation Partnership.
 Mr. Klingerman was honored to be appointed to the Bloomsburg University Council of Trustees by Governor Tom Wolf in 2020.

-Wetzel '98 was appointed as the state Board of Pardons’ corrections expert in June 2007 and confirmed as secretary of corrections in 2011.
+Wetzel '98 was appointed as the state Board of Pardons’ corrections expert in June 2007 and confirmed as secretary of corrections in 2011, and retired in 2021 as the longest serving Sec of Corrections in the history of PA.
 He is the father of four daughters.